-If your predecessor left you items you don't want but are too good throw away, consider selling them.
-Niigata AJET has a Facebook group called the "Niigata AJET Yard Sale" which is specifically designed for selling goods within the Niigata JET/expat community.
+If your predecessor left you items you don't want but are too good to throw away, consider selling them.
+Niigata AJET has a Facebook group called the "Niigata AJET Yard Sale" which is specifically designed for selling goods within the Niigata JET/ex-pat community.

-You can also sell them to second hand stores.
-Popular second hand stores include, but are by no means limited to Second Street and -Off store chains (Hard-Off, Book-Off, House-Off, Hobby-Off, etc.) However, it's important to note that these shops will buy the items off you for a very low price, so don't expect to make much profit if you chose this option.
+You can also sell them to secondhand stores.
+Popular secondhand stores include but are by no means limited to Second Street and -Off store chains (Hard-Off, Book-Off, House-Off, Hobby-Off, etc.) However, it's important to note that these shops would buy the items from you for a very low price, so don't expect to make much profit if you choose this option.